Calculus — 2 Subjects, 12 Units Each

 Mathematics is the common language of science and engineering, and calculus is a part of mathematics that is essential for understanding and describing many aspects of the physical world.
 The two-subject calculus General Institute Requirement (GIR) is designed to introduce the fundamental concepts of the calculus and provide the mathematical foundations on which subjects across MIT build.

 The Mathematics GIR consists of 18.01 and 18.02 or equivalent courses.
-The 18.01 requirement can also be fulfilled by passing Advanced Placement or Advanced Standing exams or by transfer credit.
-18.02 can be fulfilled by passing an Advanced Standing exam or by transfer credit.
+The 18.01 requirement can also be fulfilled through suitable scores on tests such as Advanced Placement exams or by passing Advanced Standing Exams or by transfer credit.
+18.02 can be fulfilled by passing an Advanced Standing Exam or by transfer credit.

 Each of 18.01 and 18.02 is offered in several forms, with different course numbers.
 Any form of 18.01 credit fulfills the prerequisite for all forms of 18.02.